Samata Party: Samata Party after 2004

 In the 2009 general elections for the 14th Lok Sabha (2009-2014), it had contested in 11 seats and was defeated in all of them.
 It had secured a total of 31324 votes which was only 0.02 percent of the total number of votes cast in that state.

 For the Lok Sabha elections of 2014, the Samata Party decided to forgo any alliance, stating that it would not ally with the Congress.

 Due to the departure of all the bigwigs from the Samata Party to Janata Dal (United), the party started shrinking gradually.
 Due to its poor election performance, it began to lose popularity and was almost on the verge of closure.
 In 2020, the leadership of the party was given to Uday Mandal, he started restructuring it.

 Fernandes return in Samata Party in 2007

 In 2007, George Fernandes left JD(U) and joined Samata Party along with their supporters, JD(U) general secretary and spokesman Shiv Kumar and senior leader Aneel Hegde, several other leaders and workers from various states left the JD(U) to join the Samata Party on the occasion.
 These included the Gujarat party unit president Praveensinh Jadeja, Andhra Pradesh unit chief Narasimha Reddy, Uttarakhand party chief Anurag Kumar and suspended party MLA from Bihar Chhedi Paswan.
 Also present on the occasion was former MP Brahmanand Mandal, the current president of Samata Party who had refused to join the JD(U) at the time of merger.

 Ideology

-The party follows the socialist ideology, in particular that of Ram Manohar Lohia.
+The party follows a socialist ideology; in particular, that of Ram Manohar Lohia.